 In October 2008 the Nga Hapu o Ngati Porou Foreshore & Seabed Deed of Agreement was ratified and signed by 48 hapu and the Crown at Parliament.
 However, the repeal and replacement of the Foreshore & Seabed Act, with the Marine & Coastal Area ( Takutaimoana) Act in 2011 has provided the basis for nga hapu and the Crown to negotiate a range of improvements to the Deed.

 Since 2011, nga hapu o Ngati Porou and the Crown have negotiated amendments to the Deed and hapu representatives have also prepared trusts, referred to as “Management Arrangements” under the Deed to Amend.

-Members of nga hapu o Ngati Porou now have the opportunity in January and February 2017 to decide, by way of a formal ratification process, whether to support or not support the Deed to Amend and the Management Arrangements.
+Members of nga hapu o Ngati Porou now have the opportunity in 2017 to decide, by way of a formal ratification process, whether to support or not support the Deed to Amend and the Management Arrangements.
 The ratification hui represent the latest stage in a long journey to affirm the mana of nga hapu o Ngati Porou over the takutai moana in their rohe.
 Once ratified by nga hapu o Ngati Porou, the amended Deed of Agreement will be given effect by new legislation, which will provide legal recognition of the mana of hapu over their marine and coastal lands and resources.